nunchaku-tech/nunchaku/docs/source/developer/docstrings.rst

 Writing Docstrings
 ==================

-This document describes how to write Python docstrings for Nunchaku.
+This document explains how to write Python docstrings for Nunchaku.
 Nunchaku follows the **NumPy style guide** for docstrings, with additional conventions for specifying variable shapes, dtypes, and notation.

 Docstring Structure